Probing Strange Dark Matter through $f$-mode Oscillations of Neutron Stars with Hyperons and Quark Matter: Results and Discussion

 \subsection{Profile of the stars}

-In Figs. \ref{fig:profile1}, \ref{fig:profile2}, and \ref{fig:profile3}, we present the radial composition profiles of NSs computed for each of the considered scenarios.
+In figures \ref{fig:profile1}, \ref{fig:profile2}, and \ref{fig:profile3}, we present the radial composition profiles of NSs computed for each of the considered scenarios.
 These profiles illustrate the variation of particle fractions as a function of radial distance from the stellar center, covering the entire internal structure, from the dense inner core to the outermost regions of the crust.
 In the core, where densities are highest, a rich mixture of baryonic and, potentially, exotic components such as hyperons, S DM or deconfined QM can be present, depending on the EOS and model parameters.
 Moving outward, the composition gradually evolves, with heavier particles vanishing as the density decreases.
 At the crustal layers, the matter becomes increasingly neutron-rich, ultimately transitioning to a region composed primarily of electrons and fully ionized nuclei.
 These detailed profiles provide crucial insight into how different microscopic compositions manifest within the macroscopic structure of NSs.

 It is worth noting that the profiles in each panel are shown for both $1.4M_\odot$ and $2M_\odot$ stars, corresponding to the upper and lower panels, respectively.
-As expected, the lower-mass star has a larger radius and is therefore less compact.
-Fig. \ref{fig:profile1} presents the internal profiles for the first scenario introduced in the previous section.
+As expected, the lower-mass star has a larger radius and is therefore less compact. figure \ref{fig:profile1} presents the internal profiles for the first scenario introduced in the previous section.
 The left panel corresponds to $m_S = 1910$ MeV, {representing one of the lower (and therefore more probable)} masses considered in this scenario, while the right panel shows results for $m_S = 2050$ MeV, the highest value examined {for pedagogical purposes,i.e., to illustrate how a high-mass bosonic DM candidate with double strangeness influences the radial composition profile of NS.}

-For the lighter sexaquark {($m_S = 1910$ MeV)}, both the onset of S DM and the deconfinement occur at larger radii and hence at lower densities, which prevents the appearance of hyperons.
-In contrast, for the heavier sexaquark {($m_S = 2050$ MeV)}, deconfinement begins at smaller radii and higher densities, allowing $\Lambda$ hyperons to emerge.
+For the lighter S {($m_S = 1910$ MeV)}, both the onset of S DM and the deconfinement occur at larger radii and hence at lower densities, which prevents the appearance of hyperons.
+In contrast, for the heavier S {($m_S = 2050$ MeV)}, deconfinement begins at smaller radii and higher densities, allowing $\Lambda$ hyperons to emerge.
 As a result, the hadronic phase in this case includes ordinary nuclear matter, hypernuclear matter, and DM.

 Moreover, in the case of the $1.4~M_\odot$ star shown in the right panel, the central density is insufficient to reach the pure deconfined QM phase.
 However, the transition to QM begins within the crossover region.
 This intermediate region, often referred to as the mixed phase, is assumed to contain a combination of hadronic matter and QM. {However, it should be noted that the precise structure of the mixed phase, labeled as the "crossover region" in the figures, is not well determined, and no definitive statements can be made about its detailed composition.
 For this reason, we have extended the particle fraction lines into this region to indicate the maximum possible presence of each species within the star.
 Once the pure QM phase starts, the hadronic particle fraction lines no longer appear.}